The Marketing Front Lines

 www.GlobalTalent.co

 Welcome to Marketing From the Front Lines, where we have unfiltered conversations with the B2B marketers who are bringing innovative technology to market.
-In today's episode, we're speaking with Dan Malgran, VP of Marketing at Steno, a legal tech startup that has raised over $100 Million in funding.
+In today's episode, we're speaking with Laura Lawton, Director of External Communications at Torc Robotics, a leading player in autonomous driving technology.

 //